 4. Copy the contents of our LaTeX package to a new directory.

-5. Open "mgv-template.tex" and "mgv-template.bib", from our LaTeX package, in any LaTeX editor; it can be TeXworks from the MikTeX installation.
+5. Open "mgv-template.tex" and "mgv-template.bib", from our LaTeX package, in any LaTeX editor; it can be TeXworks from the MiKTeX distribution.
 Use default settings.

 6. Compile "mgv-template.tex" by clicking the green arrow.
 See the results.
 See that there are no errors.